Guide to Gay Street in Knoxville, Tennessee

 Stay

-There are two outstanding hotels steps away from the action on Gay Street: Embassy Suites and Hyatt Place.
-Embassy Suites is the tallest hotel in Downtown Knoxville and is home to multiple businesses, including local coffee shop K Brew for your morning cup, Mediterranean restaurant KoPita for lunch and dinner looking over Gay Street, CJ's Tacos for a quick lunch, Ham'n Goodys for sweet treats, Wake Foot Sanctuary, TOPGOLF Swing Suite, and Radius Rooftop Lounge with a rooftop pool and cocktails!
+There are three outstanding hotels steps away from the action on Gay Street: Embassy Suites is the tallest hotel in Downtown Knoxville and home to multiple businesses, including local coffee shop K Brew, Mediterranean restaurant KoPita for lunch and dinner looking over Gay Street, Ham'n Goodys for sweet treats, Wake Foot Sanctuary, TOPGOLF Swing Suite, and Radius Rooftop Lounge with a rooftop pool and cocktails!

 Hyatt Place also has a great rooftop, Five Thirty Lounge, perfect for an evening under the stars, breathtaking views of the mountains, plus a peek at the Sunsphere!
 Start your day at the full-service Starbucks just off the lobby and grab a patio seat along Gay Street.
 Inside, the classic and bold décor makes it feel like a home away from home.
 It's also pet-friendly!